 In 2010, Make-A-Wish® led a study that defined for the first time the impact of wishes on the children and families that are part of the wish journey.
-This research provided quantitative measures of the breadth and depth of the impact of the Make-A-Wish mission - previously supported by anecdotal knowledge and assumptions - that wish impact is not limited to the immediate emotional effects on wish children.
-Rather, Make-A-Wish broadly enhances the quality of life for children and their families by promoting resilience and increasing well-being.
+This first-of-its-kind study provided quantitative measures of the breadth and depth of the impact of the Make-A-Wish mission - previously supported by anecdotal knowledge and assumptions - that wish impact is not limited to the immediate emotional effects on wish children.
+Rather, Make-A-Wish broadly impacts a wide community, known to encompass the many thousands of people involved with or exposed to wish-granting.

-Now in 2022, this research has been expanded to include a much larger population of Make-A-Wish children and parents, in addition to medical professionals.
-Over a decade later, a large majority of Make-A-Wish alumni, parents, and medical providers overwhelmingly agree that the wish experience contributes substantially to physical, mental, and emotional health; and:
+Now in 2022, this study research has been expanded upon to a much larger population of Make-A-Wish children and parents, in addition to medical professionals.
+Now over a decade later, a large majority of Make-A-Wish alumni, parents, and medical providers overwhelmingly agree that the wish experience:

-- Was a necessary part of the medical treatment journey, improved the odds of survival, provided a support system and better health outcomes, and gave the child a better chance of recovering from their critical illness. - Increased hope, strength, joy, confidence, self-esteem, quality of life, and well-being. - Served as a coping mechanism and a turning point during treatment. - Brought families closer together and strengthened relationships with loved ones. - Helped overcome traumatic stress, hopelessness, depression, and loneliness.
+- Was a necessary part of the medical treatment journey, improved the odds of survival, provided a support system and better health outcomes, and gave the child a better chance of surviving their critical illness - Increased hope, strength, joy, confidence, self-esteem, quality of life, and physical and emotional well-being. - Served as a coping mechanism and a turning point during treatment. - Brought families closer together and strengthened relationships with loved ones. - Helped overcome traumatic stress, hopelessness, depression, and loneliness.